Distributionally Robust Losses for Latent Covariate Mixtures: Introduction

-upper bounds the \emph{marginal} worst-case formulation~\eqref{eq:grouploss}.
-The joint DRO objective~\eqref{eq:joint-dro} is frequently too conservative (see Section~\ref{section:dro}).
+where $\jointmixdist$ is the set of joint distributions $\pworst$ over $(X, Y)$ such that $P = \alpha \pworst + (1-\alpha)\pnuisance$ for some $\alpha \ge \alpha_0$ and probability $\pnuisance$ on $\mc{X} \times \mc{Y}$.
+The \emph{joint DRO} objective~\eqref{eq:joint-dro} upper bounds the \emph{marginal} worst-case formulation~\eqref{eq:grouploss}, and is frequently too conservative (see Section~\ref{section:dro}).
 By providing a tighter bound on the worst-case loss~\eqref{eq:grouploss} under mixture covariate shifts, our proposed finite-sample procedure~\eqref{eq:procedure} achieves better performance on unseen subpopulations (see Sections~\ref{section:bounds} and~\ref{section:results}).
 For example, the joint DRO bound~\eqref{eq:joint-dro} applied to zero-one loss for classification may result in a degenerate non-robust estimator that upweights \emph{all} misclassified examples~\citep{HuNiSaSu18}, but our marginal DRO formulation mitigates these issues by using the underlying metric structure.

-Similar to our formulation~\eqref{eq:grouploss}, distributionally robust methods defined with appropriate Wasserstein distances---those associated with cost functions that are infinity when values of $Y$ differ---also considers distributional shifts in the marginal covariate distribution $X \sim \pmarg$.
+Similar to our formulation~\eqref{eq:grouploss}, distributionally robust methods defined with appropriate Wasserstein distances---those associated with cost functions that are infinity when values of $Y$ differ---also consider distributional shifts in the marginal covariate distribution $X \sim \pmarg$.
 Such formulations allow incorporating the geometry of $X$, and consider local perturbations in the covariate vector (with respect to some metric on $\mc{X}$).
 Our worst-case subpopulation formulation~\eqref{eq:grouploss} departs from these methods by considering all large enough \emph{mixture components (subpopulations)} of $\pmarg$, giving strong fairness and tail-performance guarantees for learning problems.